Are you frustrated by the noise on the other side of your doors, walls, or windows?

 It comes with dimensions 80″ X 72″.
-This is larger than most of the soundproofing blankets available in the market.
+This is larger than most of the soundproofing blankets available on the market.
 You can easily install two blankets side-by-side to cover your whole wall.

-If you are looking to record sound, then these blankets will help you dampen the high-frequency echoes.
+If you want to record sound, these blankets will help you dampen the high-frequency echoes.
 Such noise is generally generated while using electrical appliances.
-You can also use them to provide sound isolation to your music instruments, such as a piano.
+You can also use them to provide sound isolation to your musical instruments, such as a piano.

-Before using these blankets, make sure you dry them out in sunlight for a day.
+Before using these blankets, dry them out in sunlight for a day.
 This will help eliminate the strong dye odor it carries.

-For its price and effectiveness, the Sure-Max moving blankets is a worthy investment.
-If you don’t mind putting up with a bit of a stench, then it can act as an excellent soundproof barrier at an affordable price.
+The Sure-Max moving blankets are a worthy investment for their price and effectiveness.
+If you don’t mind putting up with a stench, it can act as an excellent soundproof barrier at an affordable price.

 The primary purpose of moving blankets is to protect your furniture from getting damaged while moving.
 Anyway, it’s always better if it can serve multiple purposes.

 These blankets come in the standard dimension of 72″ x 80″.
 They weigh almost 4 pounds.
-Having a thickness of a quarter-inch, they can absorb up to 25% of the incoming sound.
+With a quarter-inch thickness, they can absorb up to 25% of the incoming sound.